pimcore/pimcore/docs/Development_Documentation/00_Overview/README.md

 ## ANY Data
-In Pimcore every digital content can be managed and put in relation with each other.
-To do so, there are three main element data types in pimcore:
+In Pimcore every digital content can be managed and put in relation with each other, so we're also talking about master data management.
+There are three main element data types in Pimcore:

 ### [Assets](../04_Assets/README.md)
 Assets are the DAM part of Pimcore.
 Within assets every digital file (images, videos, pdfs, …) can be stored and managed in